 Directions

-Prepare Oven and Muffin Cups:
+Oven and Muffin Cups:

-Heat oven to 400 degrees F. For big-topped muffins, line 8 standard-size muffin cups with paper liners.
-For standard-size muffins line 10 muffin cups.
-Fill the remaining cups with 1 to 2 tablespoons of water to help the muffins bake evenly.
+standard-size muffins line 10 muffin cups.
+Fill the remaining cups with 1 to 2

 Make Batter:

-Whisk the flour, sugar, baking powder, and salt in a large bowl.
+powder, and salt in a large bowl.

 Add oil to a measuring jug that holds at least 1 cup.
 Add the egg then fill the jug to the 1-cup line with milk (1/3 to 1/2 cup milk).
 Add vanilla and whisk to combine.